Stromectol Side Effects

-Along with its needed effects, ivermectin (the active ingredient contained in Stromectol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ivermectin (the active ingredient contained in Stromectol) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking ivermectin:Less common—for the treatment of river blindness (onchocerciasis) only
+If any of the following side effects occur while taking ivermectin, check with your doctor or nurse as soon as possible:Less common—for the treatment of river blindness (onchocerciasis) only

 - Eye or eyelid irritation, pain, redness, or swelling

-Some side effects of ivermectin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common—for the treatment of river blindness (onchocerciasis) only
+Some ivermectin side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common—for the treatment of river blindness (onchocerciasis) only

 - Fever, itching or skin rash